alx9r/WindowsShell/Docs/readme.md

 ### Prerequisites

 WindowsShell requires WMF 5.0 or later.

+ZeroDSC is required to invoke the DSC Resources implemented by WindowsShell.

 ### Obtaining WindowsShell